ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/decision-points/trust-chain.md

 - **Subject Trust Proof**: An assertion that establishes the identity and trustworthiness of the subject (i.e., the original initiator of the transaction).
 For example:
   - In a human-initiated request, this might be a JWT access token issued via OAuth 2.0.
-  - For workload-initiated flows, it may be a token issued via WIMSE or SPIFFE.
+  - For workload-initiated flows, it may be a token issued via SPIFFE (WIMSE).
   - In asynchronous systems (e.g., Kafka), it may be a signed message that cryptographically binds the request to the original subject, even in the absence of the original token.
 - **Actor Identity**: The identity of the current workload or component responsible for handling the request at this step in the flow.
 - **Authorization Request**: The input authorization request, including details such as requested scope and action.